thomasgibby1-arch/startup/README.md

 ## Specification Deliverable:

-- [x] Make a Dropdown for which game to play
 - [x] Connect up to 4 people on one game
 - [x] Add the "Random card" feature I mentioned in the API section
 - [x] Implement Websocket
 - [x] Implement React

+## HTML Deliverable
+- [x] Make a Dropdown for which game to play
+- [x] Put the placeholders for the life in Magic and Yu-Gi-Oh